 Jasmine Crittenden is a freelance writer whose interests include music, film, theatre, literature, sustainability and human rights.
 She is a Senior Writer at Concrete Playground and a regular contributor to Metro, Screen Education and Music Journal.
 She has also written about jazz for Drum Media, the National Jazz Website and AustralianJazz.net.

-Chris Bowen is CEO of the Music Australia.
-Brisbane based Chris has been Director Dance and Music at Arts Queensland, General Manager of two arts centres - The Judith Wright Centre of Contemporary Arts and Brisbane Powerhouse, and Director of Brisbane Multicultural Arts Centre where he gained a lifelong passion for world music.
+Chris Bowen was CEO of Music Australia from 2013 - 2017.
+Chris has been Director Dance and Music at Arts Queensland, General Manager of two arts centres – The Judith Wright Centre of Contemporary Arts and Brisbane Powerhouse, and Director of Brisbane Multicultural Arts Centre where he gained a lifelong passion for world music.
+He is involved in small musical activities in Brisbane’s Samford Valley.

 Clare Kenny is Program Manager of Education at Music Australia.
 She has a great passion for education and the performing arts.
 Clare previously worked at Gondwana Choirs as Manager of the Sydney Children’s Choir and is a vocal tutor at The Arts Unit.
 Clare loves singing and music has been part of her life since a very young age.
 She performs with some of Sydney’s finest ensembles including Sydney Philharmonia Choirs, Gondwana Chorale, The Parsons Affayre and Cantillation.